Sid Waddell: Publications

 He wrote eleven published books, including biographies of John Lowe, Jocky Wilson and Phil Taylor.
 His book Bellies and Bullseyes was short listed for the British Sports Book Award for 2008.

 His racy 1973 novel Bedroll Bella, about a Geordie groupie, was banned by WH Smith and John Menzies.
 In 2009 he published a memoir of his boyhood in a Geordie pit village, The Road Back Home.

 Personal life

 Waddell was married to Irene.
 Waddell was a fervent Newcastle United supporter, and lived in Pudsey.
 In September 2011, it was announced that Waddell had been diagnosed with bowel cancer.

-He succumbed to bowel cancer on 11 August 2012, the day after his 72nd birthday, in Harrogate, North Yorkshire.
+Waddell died of bowel cancer on 11 August 2012, the day after his 72nd birthday, in Harrogate, North Yorkshire.
 Following his death, the decision was made to rename the PDC World Darts Championship trophy the Sid Waddell trophy from 2013.
 Waddell's funeral was held in Leeds on 22 August 2012.
 Before Waddell's funeral he was cremated earlier in the day in a private ceremony.